Summary

 Seizure emergencies

-Most seizures last less than 2 minutes.
-However, some people with epilepsy tend to have severe or life-threatening seizures.
+Most seizures last less than 2 minutes and stop on their own.
+However, there are a small group of people with epilepsy who have severe or life-threatening seizures.
 For these people, seizures may be prolonged or happen in clusters.
-In some people these severe seizures can happen regularly.

 These situations are considered seizure emergencies.
-They can lead to brain injury and can be life threatening, so it’s important to recognise and treat these seizures quickly.
+They can lead to brain injury and can become life threatening, so it’s important to recognise and treat these seizures quickly.

 Fortunately, it’s possible to administer medication in the community, in a way that is likely to stop a severe seizure.
-This medication can be prescribed by your neurologist in the event of a seizure emergency.
+This medication can be prescribed by the treating specialist in the event of a seizure emergency.

 Sudden unexpected death in epilepsy (SUDEP)